 Sex.
-It was showed that there was a significant difference in the academic performance when the respondents were grouped according to variable sex.
+It was shown that there was a significant difference in academic performance when the respondents were grouped according to variable sex.
 The mean score of 1.7555 and 2.0502 yielded a p-value of 0.001 which was lower than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to sex" was rejected. as shown in Table 4.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to sex" was rejected.
+As shown in Table 4.

-Table 6Significant Difference in the Academic Performance in Terms of Sex
+Table 6.
+Significant difference in the academic performance in terms of sex

-Mean N Correlation Significance
+Mean N Correlation Si

-Pair 1 Sex & Scholarship Program 1.7555 458 149 .001
+Pair 1 sex & 1.7555 458 149 0.

-2.0502
+academic Performance 2.0502

 Age.
-It was showed that there was no significant difference in the academic performance when the respondents were grouped according to variable age.
+It was shown that there was no significant difference in the academic performance when the respondents were grouped according to variable age.
 The mean score of .470 and .393 yielded a p-value of 0.310 or 0.31 which was higher than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to Age" was accepted.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to Age" was accepted.

 Course.
-It was showed that there was a significant difference in the academic performance when the respondents were grouped according to variable course.
+It was shown that there was a significant difference in the academic performance when the respondents were grouped according to the variable course.
 The mean score of 3.501 and 0.345 yielded a p-value of 0.000 which was lower than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to course" was rejected.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to the course" was rejected.

-Year Level.
-It was showed that there was a significant difference in the academic performance when the respondents were grouped according to variable year level.
+YearLevel.
+It was shown that there was a significant difference in the academic performance when the respondents were grouped according to variable year level.
 The mean score of 3.318 and 0.374 yielded a p-value of 0.000 which was lower than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to year level" was rejected.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to year level" was rejected.

 Civil Status.
-It was showed that there was no significant difference in the academic performance when the respondents were grouped according to variable civil status.
+It was shown that there was no significant difference in the academic performance when the respondents were grouped according to variable civil status.
 The mean score of 1.222 and 3.92 yielded a p-value of 0.078 which was higher than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to civil status" was accepted.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to civil status" was accepted.

-Home Address.
-It was showed that there was a significant difference in the academic performance when the respondents were grouped according to variable home address.
+HomeAddress.
+It was shown that there was a significant difference in the academic performance when the respondents were grouped according to the variable home address.
 The mean score of 1.309 and 0.379 yielded a p-value of 0.001 was lower than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to home address" was rejected.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to home address" was rejected.

-Family Monthly Income.
-It was showed that there was no significant difference in the academic performance when the respondents were grouped according to variable family monthly income.
+Monthly Income.
+It was shown that there was no significant difference in the academic performance when the respondents were grouped according to variable family monthly income.
 The mean square of 0.73 and 0.396 yielded a p-value of 0.946 which was higher than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the academic performance when the respondents were classified according to family monthly income" was accepted.
+Thus, the null hypothesis which stated "There was no significant difference in the academic performance when the respondents were classified according to family monthly income" was accepted.